 Meet The Forty Elephants, The All-Girl Gang From London

-It was said that a group of them could strip a store in just an hour, secreting away valuables in their many pockets.
-However, the group was also extremely fond of fur coats, the wearing of which became their particular penchant.
-It has been said that the girls didn’t wear their plunder, instead preferring to wear high fashion bought outright with the profits of their stolen goods.
+Legend had it that a mere hour was all it took for a group of Forty Elephants members to clear out a store, skilfully concealing valuables in their numerous pockets.
+However, the gang had a particular fondness for fur coats, which became their signature style.
+Interestingly, rather than donning their stolen loot, the women opted for high fashion purchased outright with the proceeds from their illicit activities.
 Wearing the stolen goods was actually against the rules, known as the “Hoister’s Code” which also prohibited going out drinking the night before a big job or working with the police, among other things.

 The alternative for nearly all of the members of the Forty Thieves would have been extreme poverty and/or a life of prostitution.
 This would have been particularly true for the 19th century members of the gang as class divisions in London during the 1800s meant there was almost no chance of rising from poverty without considerable help.